 I have worked in conflict transformation for over 20 years, with a specific focus on young people, particularly those at risk of violence.
 I believe that all young people can contribute positively to their communities, given the right opportunities and support.

 I was part of the senior leadership team at the national youth charity, Leap Confronting Conflict for a number of years and was responsible for the design and development of action research projects including programmes and curriculum focusing on leadership, gangs, territorialism, and knife and weapon use.

-I have been an advisor to the Department of Communities and Local Government contributing to strengthening community cohesion and building resilience in local areas, and have contributed to national policy and practice through a range of publications and guidance.
+I was an advisor to the Department of Communities and Local Government from 2001 – 2011 contributing to strengthening community cohesion and building resilience in local areas, and have contributed to national policy and practice through a range of publications and guidance.

-I have a background in theatre and the arts, having founded a theatre company in my early 20s, and I am Research Assiociate for People United, an arts and kindness charity.
+I have a background in theatre and the arts, having founded a theatre company in my early 20s, and I am also CEO of the wonderful charity StreetDoctors

 From 2003 until 2016 I managed and developed the PPC Peacehub, a knowledge exchange peace network rooted in Peace Studies at the University of Bradford.
 The work included: developing and sustaining networks; facilitating ‘difficult’ conversations; practical peacemaking interventions; co-teaching on the Master’s programme (Applied Conflict Resolution Skills); contributing to participatory peace research and sharing ideas about working with conflict in the UK.

 After Bradford, I joined the Tim Parry Johnathan Ball Peace Foundation to work on their ‘Bridging Communities’ programme and I continue to stay connected as an Associate.
 In 2017, I left the Peace Foundation to focus on nonviolence and collective action.